 What Is an Entry Condition Report?
 Guide for Australian Rentals

-Learn what an entry condition report is, legal requirements by Australian state, who completes it, what it must include, and how it protects landlords and tenants.
+Learn what an entry condition report is, legal requirements by Australian state, what it must include, and how it protects landlords and tenants.

 What is an entry condition report?